Understanding the Autism Brain (for teachers & parents)

 Autism can affect how an individual experiences and reacts to visual input.
 Some people with autism are sensitive to bright lights, busy patterns, and strong sunlight.
 Others, however, seek additional visual stimuli and may, for example, like to keep lights on all the time.

 Understanding what visual inputs they can cope with and what ones they find overwhelming can help individuals with autism avoid their triggers and therefore help them to feel less anxious.
-Resources like this Create Your Own Visual Support Cut and Paste Activity can be really useful for helping many kids, teens, and young adults become more aware of, and communicate to other people, what their visual triggers are.
+Resources like my Create Your Own Visual Support Cut and Paste Activity can be really useful for helping many kids, teens, and young adults become more aware of, and communicate to other people, what their visual triggers are.

 Additionally, there is some evidence to suggest that there may be a link between autism and vision problems.
 Autism appears to be more common in children with visual impairments than in the general population, and visual impairments appear to be more common in children with autism than in the general population.
 The reasons for this possible link are not yet clear, but some researchers think that vision problems in children with autism may stem from differences in the brain rather than in the eyes.